WikiTideOrg/puppet/modules/vmlib/README.md

 Serialize a hash into JSON with lexicographically sorted keys.

-Because the order of keys in Ruby 1.8 hashes is undefined, 'to_pson' is not idempotent: i.e., the serialized form of the same hash object can vary from one invocation to the next.
+Because the order of keys in Ruby 1.8 hashes is undefined, 'to_json' is not idempotent: i.e., the serialized form of the same hash object can vary from one invocation to the next.
 This causes problems whenever a JSON-serialized hash is included in a file template,